RhinoW/exe-kiteboarders.co.uk/content/weather.md

 ## Other

 * [Exmouth NCI Weather Station](https://exmouthcoastwatch.co.uk/weather/) - under-reads if the wind has any North in it so check the Duckpond one above too.
-Can be offline and showing old data at times so check the error at the top - if it's showing red and "4 hours since last update".
-Click on the dials to see a history.
 * [Starcross Yacht Club Weather Station](https://www.starcrossyc.org.uk/weather)

 <!-- Warning modal -->